Ashland, Kansas: Education

 The community is served by Ashland USD 220 public school district.
 USD 220 has two schools: Ashland Elementary School and Ashland Junior/Senior High School.
 The school mascot is the Bluejay and the school colors are royal blue, yellow, and white.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Ashland on a line between Wichita and Englewood.
+Dedicated passenger service was provided until at least 1958, while mixed trains continued until at least 1961.